Many of my clients worry that cleaning their eyelash extensions will make them fall out. But the opposite is true.

 Neglecting your eye hygiene can damage your extensions and will lead to poor retention.
 One thing you need to do to keep your lash extensions in top condition is to keep them clean.

-I’ll share a 4-step guide on how to clean eyelash extensions at home, so you can confidently take care of your pair.
+I’ll share a 5-step guide on how to clean eyelash extensions at home, so you can confidently take care of your pair.

 How To Clean Eyelash Extensions At Home (Step by Step)

-Here’s a step-by-step guide for maintaining your eyelash extensions’ quality from the moment they’re applied until your next session with your lash tech.
+Here’s a step-by-step guide on how to clean your lash extensions.
+This tutorial will help you maintain your eyelash extensions’ quality from the moment they’re applied until your next session with your lash tech.

 You can follow the instructions below and watch this quick and to-the-point video tutorial from Shanney Thich.

 Step #1: Select The Right Tools & Cleanser